FAQs

 How can I know if an urn I’m interested in buying is large enough for my pet?

 For water cremation you will need approximately 1.25 square inches of urn volume for each pound.
 To be certain, consider waiting until you have your pet’s cremated remains.
-We can provide the actual volume measurement for you.
+We can provide the actual volume measurement for you if needed.

 If I leave my pet’s bedding with you, what happens to it?